 When you run a marathon, you pay some somewhat non-trivial amounts of money to do something on a fixed date.
 The gun is going off whether you show up or not.
 This is powerful.
 There is no debate about it.
 You’re either prepared or you’re not.

 2. Insert yourself into a stronger group

 I joined two running groups to get read that met thrice weekly.

 3. Show up and take your beatings

 You can’t keep getting beaten all the time.
-Rest and recovery in between battles is important.
-Recovery actually takes as much, if not MORE discipline, than the application of force to something.
+The rest between battles is important.
+Recovery takes as much, if not MORE discipline, than the application of force to something.
 In running, I see people absolutely overdoing it on recovery days and then getting injured.
 This happens repeatedly to the same people.
 The inability to recognize the need for recovery is like a disease in some.
-This chronic failure extends to continuing to work on studying or some other work-related project late into the night repeatedly and then falling into a pattern of either sleeping in or injuring your cognitive powers the next day because of a depravation of sleep.
+This chronic failure extends to continuing to work on studying or some other work-related project late into the night repeatedly and then falling into a pattern of either sleeping in or injuring your cognitive powers the next day because of a deprivation of sleep.